partlyjadedyouth/exploring-donts-for-travelers/README.md

 - Consistent category ordering is enforced via `aggregate.ts` using the global label order so charts stay stable even when filtered.
 - City order is fixed (Seoul → Tokyo → London → Paris → New York City) for narrative clarity.
-- Colors are explicitly mapped by label in `lib/colors.ts` to avoid collisions.
+- Colors are explicitly mapped by label in `lib/colors.ts` to avoid collisions; UI leans on a teal/ terracotta accent pair over a parchment gradient background with rounded cards and pill bars to keep the data viz legible.